 - Elective – 1 block

 An academic/research project is an integral part of the program.
 This project may be a small clinical trial, contribution to ongoing research, a quality improvement study, a case report with literature review, or a survey.
-All projects are presented in April at Research Day, which is shared with the Calgary FRCPC program.
+All projects are presented in the Spring at Research Day, which is shared with the Calgary FRCPC program.

 Residents are required to have ACLS and ATLS certification.